The Prowler (1981 film): Plot

 Meanwhile, Lisa goes out to a nearby swimming pool to cool off and encounters the killer, who slits her throat with the bayonet.
 Paul, Lisa's boyfriend, is arrested by Mark for disturbing the peace.
 Allison goes to find Lisa but is stabbed and killed also.
 Mark and Pam go to investigate the cemetery and discover an open grave with Lisa's body in it.
 Mark tries to call the lodge that Sheriff Fraser went to, but is ignored by the desk clerk.
 Mark next calls the state police for help.
 He informs Pam that the state police told him that the reported prowler had been caught three hours earlier and could not have killed Lisa.

 Pam suspects that Lisa's killer is the same killer who murdered Rosemary and Roy in 1945.
 They go to investigate Major Chatham's house again.
 Mark is attacked as the prowler chases Pam through the house.
 Otto, a slow-witted employee of the local convenience store and an armed member of a small posse patrolling the neighborhood for the prowler, appears and shoots the prowler with a rifle, but he quickly recovers and shoots Otto dead with a sawed-off shotgun before again attacking Pam by reloading the shotgun.
 While pinned to the ground, Pam manages to unmask the prowler, revealed to be Sheriff Fraser.
-Pam wrestles with the shotgun from his hands, then eventually puts it under his chin and pulls the trigger, killing Fraser.
+Pam wrests the shotgun from his hands, then eventually puts it under his chin and pulls the trigger, killing Fraser.

 The next day, Mark returns Pam to her dorm and she goes up alone.
 Discovering Sherry and Carl's bodies in the shower, she screams as Carl briefly seems to come to life and grab her arm before returning to his dead state.